-- 190(1) Whenever the council contemplates applying to the MEC for approval to- - (a) elect a deputy mayor in terms of section 48(1) of the Structures Act if the municipality has a collective executive system or - (b) elect a deputy executive mayor in terms of section 55(1) of the Structures Act if the municipality has a mayoral executive system it must obtain and consider a report of the municipal manager. - (2) The municipal manager in preparing a report contemplated in sub-rule (1) must consider the need for a deputy mayor or deputy executive mayor, as the case may be, taking into account- - (a) the extent of the powers and functions of the municipality; - (b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance to a deputy mayor or deputy executive mayor; - (c) the reasons not to delegate any such power or function to the executive committee or the mayor or the executive mayor, as the case may be, or an employee of the municipality; - (d) the available financial and administrative resources of the municipality to support the work of a deputy mayor or a deputy executive mayor, including the provision and maintenance of appropriate office facilities, office equipment and secretarial support; - (e) the need for the economical, efficient and effective use of resources; - (f) the workload of a deputy mayor or a deputy executive mayor; - (g) the need for co-ordination of decision-making; - (h) the likely effect delegated powers may have on the enthusiasm and interest of councillors who are not elected to the executive or mayoral committee; and - the likely improvement or deterioration in the quality and speed of decision-making if a deputy mayor or deputy executive mayor is elected. - (3) The report must contain recommendations with regard to - the format, frequency and framework for reports on the activities of the deputy mayor or the deputy executive mayor and the exercise of his or her delegated powers; - (b) the specification and clarification of the role and responsibility of the mayor and deputy mayor or the executive mayor and the deputy executive mayor, as the case may be, on the one hand and the municipal manager and departmental heads of the municipality on the other, with due regard to the statutory duties and responsibilities of the municipal manager; and - (c) any other relevant matter. - (4) The council may not consider or apply for permission to elect a deputy mayor or a deputy executive mayor, if the council- - (a) has not designated the mayor or executive mayor, as the case may be as a full-time councillor; or - (b) the council, having designated the mayor or the executive mayor as a full-time councillor, granted permission to him or her to undertake other paid work.
+- (1) Whenever the Council contemplates applying to the MEC for approval to elect a deputy Executive Mayor in terms of section 55(1) of the Structures Act it must obtain and consider a report of the Municipal Manager. - (2) The Municipal Manager in preparing a report contemplated in sub-rule (1) must consider the need for a deputy Executive Mayor, as the case may be, taking into account- - (a) the extent of the powers and functions of the Municipality; - (b) the need to delegate those powers and functions to promote efficiency and effectiveness in their performance to a Executive Mayor; - (c) the reasons not to delegate any such power or function to the Executive Mayor, as the case may be, or an employee of the Municipality; - (d) the available financial and administrative resources of the Municipality to support the work of a deputy Executive Mayor, including the provision and maintenance of appropriate office facilities, office equipment and secretarial support; - (e) the need for the economical, efficient and effective use of resources; - (f) the workload of a deputy Executive Mayor; - (g) the need for co-ordination of decision-making; and - (h) the likely improvement or deterioration in the quality and speed of decision-making if a deputy Executive Mayor is elected. - The report must contain recommendations with regard to- - (a) the format, frequency and framework for reports on the activities of the the deputy Executive Mayor and the exercise of his or her delegated powers; - (b) the specification and clarification of the role and responsibility of the Executive Mayor and the deputy Executive Mayor, as the case may be, on the one hand and the Municipal Manager and departmental heads of the Municipality on the other, with due regard to the statutory duties and responsibilities of the Municipal Manager; and - (c) any other relevant matter.

+- (4) The Council may not consider or apply for permission to elect a deputy Executive Mayor, if the Council- - (a) has not designated the Executive Mayor, as the case may be as a full-time Councillor; or - (b) the Council, having designated the Executive Mayor as a full-time Councillor, granted permission to him or her to undertake other paid work.

-MISCELLANEOUS:
+CHAPTER 14 MISCELLANEOUS:

-SHORT COMMUNIQUÉS TO COUNCILLORS BY THE SPEAKER AND THE EXECUTIVE MAYOR
+167. SHORT COMMUNIQUÉS TO COUNCILLORS BY THE SPEAKER AND THE EXECUTIVE MAYOR